Magnushhoie/FuzzyNotes/README.md

 ## Usage

 **[See bash_ref in 60 seconds on asciinema](https://asciinema.org/a/431547)**
-- From your terminal, add any notes you want to main.txt using just "**refe**"
+- ref: Interactively search note files using FZF
-- Multi-line search for any keywords you want using "**ref \<keywords\>**"
+- ref -l: List and open note files in default $EDITOR
-- Search results can be searched again using hotkey **/**
+- refe -f: Interactively search and edit note files using FZF
-- Use **ref -a** to search across all notefiles
+- refe [file] [pattern]: Multi-line search file, edit at match

 Used daily for writing and searching notes and code snippets since 2019.
-Uses BASH, [grep](https://github.com/Magnushhoie/bash_ref/blob/master/src/functions.sh#L176) and vim / text editor of choice.
+Uses fzf, grep and vim.

 See [main.txt](_bash_ref/main.txt) for example note file.